zabbix/zabbix/templates/cloud/AWS/aws_http/README.md

 ### Access Key Authorization

-If you are using access key authorization, you need to generate an access key and secret key for an IAM user with the necessary permissions:
+If you are using access key authorization, you need to generate an access key and a secret key for an IAM user with the necessary permissions:

 1. Create an IAM user with programmatic access.
 2. Attach the required policy to the IAM user.
-3. Generate an access key and secret key.
+3. Generate an access key and a secret key.
 4. Use the generated credentials in the macros `{$AWS.ACCESS.KEY.ID}` and `{$AWS.SECRET.ACCESS.KEY}`.

-### Assume role authorization
+### Assume Role authorization
-For using assume role authorization, add the appropriate permissions to the role you are using:
+For using Assume Role authorization, add the appropriate permissions to the role you are using:

 ```json
 {